Zsolt Nyitrai

-Zsolt Nyitrai (born April 12,1977) is a Hungarian politician and Member of Parliament (Fidesz) since 2002.
+Zsolt Nyitrai (born April 12, 1977) is a Hungarian politician and Member of Parliament (Fidesz) from 2002 to 2026.
 He served as Secretary of State for Infocommunications in the Ministry of National Development between 2010 and 2011.

 Education

 Zsolt Nyitrai went to primary school in Eger.
 He graduated in the Gárdonyi Géza High School.
 Then he got his degree in 2001 from the Law Faculty of the Miskolc University.
 Nyitrai speaks both English and Italian.

 Public activity

 Zsolt Nyitrai joined Fidesz – Hungarian Civic Union in 1994.
 In 1998, he became chief of the campaign during the parliamentary elections in his hometown of Eger.
 In 1998, he was elected representative of the city council, chairing the Committee on Youth and Sport.
 Nyitrai also founded the first countryside-based branch of Fidelitas, the youth organization of Fidesz.
 In 2001, he was elected the first vice-president of the organization.

 Nyitrai also served as deputy chief of the campaign during the 2004 European Parliamentary elections in 2004 that brought a landslide victory for Fidesz.
 Prior to the municipal elections of 2006, he was appointed as director of campaign.

 Currently, Nyitrai is operational director of Fidesz.
 As the director he is in charge of organizing campaigns and political actions, coordinating major events, and shaping the image of the party.
 He is a relevant political background player in Fidesz and Fidelitas.